cashmusic/rackspace-template/README.md

 When you are done using the machine, use `vagrant halt` to shutdown the VM and save battery life and precious CPU cycles that could be better used looking at cat and dog pictures on the Internet.

 ## Accessing the CASH Music Dev Instance

 The Puppet provisioning scripts will load in the SQL schema from the Platform repo and load in a default user (dev@cashmusic.org / dev).

-You should now be able to access the site at https://vagrant-multi1.cashmusic.org.
+You should now be able to access the site at <https://vagrant-multi1.cashmusic.org>.
 Requests to http:// will be automatically redirected to https.
 The Vagrant site uses a self-signed certificate that you will need to trust in your browser.

 The MySQL database is `cash_dev`, and it can be accessed by the `cash_dev_rw` user without a password.

 You can ssh to the Vagrant VM using `vagrant ssh`.

+**Due to some platform specific issues we're currently using rsync for file synchronization.
+If rsync doesn't automatically fire on your machine, make sure you run `vagrant rsync-auto` after you `vagrant up`.